-Stevens Vaughn And Rodney Cone partnered in Xiamen, China 1997 and create a commercial ceramics export business.
-A key part of this business was a ceramics sculpting studio in Dehua, the City of Blanc De Chine Porcelain and traditional crafts.
-Stevens was head of the design department which quickly expanded their focus into collaborations with artists from China and Europe.
+Stevens Vaughn and Rodney Cone are ceramicists in Xiamen, China, from out of a sculpting studio in Dehua, the city of Blanc de Chine porcelain and traditional crafts.
+Stevens with artists from China and Europe.

-As in their career and personal dedication to the Arts and to Chinese culture, the two started to collect and support local and inter-cultural art.
-During their travels in Shanghai and Beijing in the late ‘90’s they noticed large numbers of original posters from the Red Army cultural bureau, being sold at the street auctions and local outdoor markets.
+In their personal dedication to the arts and to Chinese culture, the two started to collect and support local and inter-cultural art.
+During their travels in Shanghai and Beijing in the late ‘90’s, they noticed large numbers of original posters from the Red Army Cultural Bureau being sold at street auctions and local markets.

-They found these artistic and historical Art pieces both of historical and aesthetic immense importance, and the Hafnia Foundation's diverse collection covering major aspects of Chinese propaganda posters was assembled born.
+They found these artistic and historical art pieces to be of both historical and aesthetic importance.
+The Hafnia Foundation's diverse collection, covering major aspects of Chinese propaganda posters was born.

 The posters were exhibited in Argentina at the Centro Cultural Borges in

 San Martin, Argentina 2013 and later same year in Santiago, Chile.
-In 2016 The poster travelled to Italy and was exhibited at Villa Bertelli, Forte Dei Marmi,
+In 2016, the posters travelled to Italy and were exhibited at Villa Bertelli, Forte Dei Marmi,

 and in Museo di Roma in Trastevere in 2017.